Archived heart news from the Houston Methodist DeBakey Heart & Vascular Center.

 U.S. News & World Report ranks three Methodist hospitals among the best

 The Methodist Hospital also ranked No. 1 in the Houston area in the magazine's Best Metro Area Hospitals list.
-Houston Methodist San Jacinto Hospital and Houston Methodist Willowbrook Hospital both ranked No.8 in the metro area and No. 24 in the state.
+San Jacinto Methodist Hospital ranked No. 7 in the metro area and No. 12 in the state, and Methodist Willowbrook Hospital ranked No. 10 in the metro area and No. 37 in the state.

 Houston – 7/9/2012